 Customer self-service and new automated processes can help deliver some key services without customers dealing directly with a member of staff and could truly transform the way the Council deliver services.
+We already have a well-managed public facing website with SOCITM awarding our site four stars.
+Midlothian is one of only four Councils in Scotland to achieve this accolade.
+Our Web Team, 50 Content Editors and Council employees, generally 'get it' and already we have been able to transform how our customers interact with the Council.
 During 2020/21, increasing the pace of digital transformation, particularly in front-facing customer services, will be a service and corporate priority, for Midlothian Council - one that can deliver the required efficiencies without negatively affecting customer experience.